 OMAA Annual Lectures

-Join us for two new annual lecture series: Distinctive Voices in American Art, and the Permanent Collection Lecture.
+Join us for our annual lectures series, Distinctive Voices in American Art, and the Permanent Collection Lecture.
 These will feature exciting and innovative insights into both the wider art world and OMAA’s own collection.

 The inaugural Distinctive Voices in American Art lecture is made possible with generous support from Carol and Noel Leary.